Back to Blog

 What is the Debt-to-Income Ratio?

-The debt-to-income ratio is a simple calculation that expresses your total monthly debt obligations as a percentage๐ก Definition:A fraction or ratio expressed as a number out of 100, denoted by the % symbol. of your gross monthly income.
-It includes all recurring debt payments, such as mortgages, credit card payments, student loans๐ก Definition:A financial obligation incurred for education, impacting future finances and opportunities., and car loans.
+The debt-to-income ratio is a simple calculation that expresses your total monthly debt obligations as a percentage of your gross monthly income.
+It includes all recurring debt payments, such as mortgages (including principal, interest, property taxes, and insurance - PITI), credit card payments, student loans, car loans, personal loans, and even child support or alimony payments.
 The formula is straightforward:

 [ \text{DTI} = \left( \frac{\text{Total Monthly Debt Payments}}{\text{Gross Monthly Income}} \right) \times 100 ]